Jacob-CL/CTFNotes/TheCodeBook.md

 ## Singh, Simon.
 The Code Book: The Secret History of Codes and Code-breaking.
 HarperCollins Publishers.
 Kindle Edition.

 - Classical mechanics emerges from quantum mechanics.
 As size increases, wavelength decreases and becomes negligible to effecting itself.
 - As objects become large enough, their wavelength becomes negligible, it's wavelength is inversely proportional to an object's mass.
 The smaller the particles the more the wavelength effects it - hence why electrons are both particles AND waves, they're as significant as each other.
+- When observed its acts as a particle?
+When nont observed it acts like a wave?

 # Chapter 8 - A Quantum Leap into the Future
 - Previous experience has told us that every so-called unbreakabke cipher has, sooner or later, succumbed to cryptanalysis.